mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/01_opening_mantid_workbench.rst

 ========================

 If you are familiar with older versions of Mantid you will be used to the user interface MantidPlot.
-MantidPlot was built on Qt4 but as Qt4 is no longer being supported the Mantid Workbench was made using Matplotlib for it plotting functionality.
+MantidPlot was built on Qt4, but as Qt4 is no longer being supported, the Mantid Workbench was made using Matplotlib as the underlying tool for generating plots.
-Currently the Mantid Workbench does not have all the functionality of MantidPlot but once it does Workbench will fully replace MantidPlot.
+Currently the Mantid Workbench does not have all the functionality of MantidPlot, but once it does, the Workbench will eventaully replace MantidPlot.
 In this chapter we will cover how to recognize and use some of the features of the Mantid Workbench, as well as the features from MantidPlot that are not yet integrated into Workbench.